6 Essential Men’s Summer Shoes An ode to hot weather kicks

-It isn’t a good idea to wear your running or work-out footwear for everyday wear as well — here are some of the reasons why.
+It isn’t a good idea to wear your running or work-out footwear for everyday wear as well.
 But the right sports shoe compliments summer-casual, especially if you stick to more neutral tones and lighter colors.
 Perhaps the best thing about wearing athletic shoes outside the gym and off the track is that, should you need to step-up the pace, your footwear will be an asset rather than a liability.
 (Ever jog in wingtips?)
-If your day-to-day is marked by the occasional sprint (back to the office, across the zebra-crossing), you’ll be glad you’re wearing pair of athletic shoes.
+If your day-to-day is marked by the occasional sprint (back to the office, across the zebra-crossing), you’ll be glad you’re wearing a pair of athletic shoes.

 A classic-style pair of lace-up sneakers can take the edge off sartorial seriousness, and keep a costume smart without dragging it down.
 In the summer we prefer canvas to leather or suede.
 Superior breathability is one reason, but an equally important reason is textural parity.
 If you’ve migrated from heavier wools and tweeds to linen and chambray, traditional-style canvas sneakers are more on-point.
 White, cream, beige, and navy are the easiest colors with which to work, and it’s no accident that canvas lace-ups are available in the these and other basic colors.
 Avoid black, and stick to pairs with white soles.